London Pavilion: 20th century

 The success of the venture led its owner, Villiers, to form a limited company; this became the first combine of music halls, Syndicate Halls Ltd. Lupino Lane made his London début here in 1903, as "Nipper Lane".

 Between 1912 and 1936, the theatre presented a regular programme of musicals; these included Noël Coward's first success, On With the Dance in April 1925.
 There were appearances by Sir Harry Lauder; in October 1921, the American actor and vocalist Clifton Webb appeared here in Fun of the Fayre and again in October the following year as Phidas in Phi-Phi.
 In 1923, electric billboards were erected for the first time on the side of the building.

 In 1934, the building underwent significant structural alteration, and was converted into a cinema at a cost of £70,000 by F. G. M. Chancellor, of Frank Matcham and Co.
 Intended as London outlet to premiere films released by United Artists, the first film to be screened at the Pavilion was the Alexander Korda release The Private Life of Don Juan which was shown from 5 September 1934; Korda had recently signed an agreement with the American company to release his films.
 For the première of The Curse of Frankenstein in May 1957, the foyer was revamped to look like Frankenstein's laboratory, complete with the Monster in a tank.
 In October 1962 it premiered Dr. No, the first James Bond film, and in July 1964 was the venue for the premiere of A Hard Day's Night.
 The cinema closed on 26 April 1981 and the site remained in limbo for some years.

 In 1986, the interior of the building was gutted and converted into a shopping arcade, preserving only the 1885 façade and the outer walls and roof.
 A wax figure exhibition opened in the building that same year, run by the Madame Tussauds Group, called Rock Circus.
 The exhibition consisted of waxworks of rock and pop musicians.
 The Rock Circus exhibition closed in September 2001.

 Twenty-first century

 In 2000, the building became part of the Trocadero Centre, and signage on the building was altered in 2003 to read London Trocadero.
 The basement of the building connects with Piccadilly Circus tube station and the rest of the Trocadero Centre.

 The London Pavilion housed Ripley's Believe It or Not!, a visitor attraction dedicated to the weird and unusual, which was open from August 2008 until 25 September 2017.
-On 6 October 2018, Body Worlds London opened in the London Pavilion; the exhibition displays more than 200 real human bodies and organ specimens preserved through the method of Plastination.
+On 6 October 2018, Body Worlds London opened in the London Pavilion; the exhibition displayed more than 200 real human bodies and organ specimens preserved through the method of Plastination.

+The majority of the building was later used as a hotel, which opened September 2025.
+The upper levels were converted into a Capsule hotel operated by Zedwell, with access of Great Windmill Street, featuring almost 1,000 windowless sleeping capsules.